valencik/mastersAPSC/documents/thesis/thesis.md

 ![The author profile page for "R.A.E.Austin"](images/author-profile.png) {#fig:author-profile}

-Visualizations of a network of collaborators are retrieved with the `collab:` command.
+%- TODO replace with a discussion of choosing views Visualizations of a network of collaborators are retrieved with the `collab:` command.
 For example, `collab:R.A.E.Austin` will retrieve a network graph of all the authors who have published with `R.A.E.Austin`.
 Additionally, the `collab:` command can take a nuclide as an input and generate a network graph of all authors who have published on that nuclide.
 Analysis of the network graphs is further discussed in [Network Analysis and Visualization](#network-analysis-and-visualization).

-The `simpapers:` command returns a list of NSR entries that are considered similar to the input selection.
+%- TODO replace with a discussion of choosing views The `simpapers:` command returns a list of NSR entries that are considered similar to the input selection.
-The command can take an author's name or NSR Keynumber as valid inputs.
+The command can take an author's name or NSR Keynumber as valid inputs [^keynumber-link].
 An example for author "A.J.Sarty" is shown in Figure @fig:simpapers-author.
 The method by which NSR entries are determined to be similar is discussed in [Cosine Similarity of NSR Selectors](#cosine-similarity-of-nsr-selectors).

+[^keynumber-link]: NSR Keynumbers are the unique identifcation code given to each NSR entry.
+They are further discussed in the [NSR Data](#nsr-data) section.

 The Data and Database
 =====================